Fishers Stormwater FAQs

 - eCheck: fishers.in.us/utilitypay.
 A $1.95 fee applies.

-- Bank or Credit Union: contact your financial institution for its bill pay services.
+- Bank or Credit Union: use your financial institution's bill pay services.
+Processing payments through your financial institution will add additional processing time for payments due to bank processing.
 Convenience fees will be determined by your financial institution.

 - Online: access your account at fishers.in.us/utilitypay.
 A $2.95 fee applies.